-If you access Services directly from a local FormFactor, Inc., affiliate or otherwise do business with these affiliates and share personal information with that company, that company is the data controller in relation to all personal information obtained, processed and used in relation to such personal information.
+If you access Services directly from a local FormFactor, Inc., affiliate or otherwise do business with these affiliates and share personal information with that affiliate, that affiliate is the data controller in relation to all personal information obtained, processed, and used in relation to such personal information.

 Personal information is collected in many ways and may include: